 September 8, 2020 

 The CV19 Emergency Relief Aid Grant application is now open for new submissions.
-The application form will close upon receiving 100 new submissions.

 Click the purple button below to access the application platform.

 CV19 EMERGENCY RELIEF AID GRANT APPLICATION

 Welcome to the Musicians Foundation CV19 Emergency Aid Grant Program Application.
 This application is available online only.
 Modest, one-time grants up to $200 will be available to professional performers, educators and composers who meet the following requirements: